sushanth0903/ML/README.md

 ******************************* Individual Performances Prediction **************************************************

 Data that is taken into consideration for runs,4s,6s & wickets prediction:
-1.India's all matches for the past 2 years 2.Australia's all matches for the past 2 years 3.India's home matches for the past 4 years 4.Australis's away performance for the past 4 years 5.India vs all opposition played at the venues of the upcoming odi series- Hyderabad,ranchi, Delhi,Nagpur & Mohali 6.India Vs Australia matches played in India for the last ten years
+1. India's all matches for the past 2 years
+2. Australia's all matches for the past 2 years
+3. India's home matches for the past 4 years
+4. Australis's away performance for the past 4 years
+5. India vs all opposition played at the venues of the upcoming odi series- Hyderabad,ranchi, Delhi,Nagpur & Mohali
+6. India Vs Australia matches played in India for the last ten years

 Data cleaning & Preparation:
 Extracted the year from Start Date as only year is important in our analysis.